epogrebnyak/abacus/README.md

 ## Minimal example

-A professional services firm opens with an initial investment of $5000 from shareholders, spends $1000 on a marketing campaign, earns $3500 in cash from clients, and pays $2000 in salaries.
+A professional services firm starts business with a $5000 shareholder investment, spends $1000 on marketing, earns $3500 from clients, and pays $2000 in salaries.

 The Python code below will produce the balance sheet and income statement for the firm.